lilyx998/Room-match/README.md

    * required: name, price range, location, social media, age, pets, picture(s)
        * college [yes/no]
            * if yes, select your's from a list of colleges
-           * if yes, optional put ur graduation year?
-       * if in college, do you only want to room with others from your college?
    * optional: list more traits, or a bio
 * Chat view (optional story)
     * ...